belfadla/belfadla/README.md

 ## About Me

-I hold a master's degree in business intelligence and big data analytics.
+Freshly graduated with a master's degree in business intelligence and big data analytics.
 Excited to start my journey as data scientist/analyst.I look forward to showcasing my skills and contributing to the field
 <i class="bi bi-linkedin"></i>

 <p align="center" dir="auto">